algofairness/BlackBoxAuditing/README.md

 ## Implementing a New Machine-Learning Method

 The best way to create a model would be to use a ModelFactory and ModelVisitors.
 A ModelVisitor should be thought of as a wrapper that knows how to load a machine-learning model of a given type and communicate with that model file in order to output predicted values of some test dataset.
 A ModelFactory simply knows how to "build" a ModelVisitor based on some provided training data.
-Check out the "Abstract" files in the `sample_experiment` directory for outlines of what these two classes should do; similarly, check out the "SVM_ModelFactory" files in the `sample_experiment` subdirectory for examples that use WEKA to create model files and produce predictions.
+Check out the "Abstract" files in the `sample_experiment` directory for outlines of what these two classes should do.

 #For local developers